Ladder safety

 Ladder-related injuries among men aged 65 and older are steadily increasing in Australia.

-Over 1,000 Queenslanders are hospitalised each year after ladder falls, and most of these injuries happen around the home.
+Over 1,000 Queenslanders are hospitalised each year after falling off ladders and most of these injuries happen around the home.

-On average 4.5 Australians, mainly men, die each year after falling from a ladder.
-Most men injured or killed after falling from a ladder were at or nearing retirement age and were doing maintenance around the home.
+On average more than 30 Australians—mainly men—die each year after falling off ladders.
+Most men who are injured or killed are at or nearing retirement age and are doing maintenance around their home.

 Ladder safety matters

-‘Ladder safety matters’ is a national education campaign that encourages older Australian men to stop and think before they use a ladder.
+‘Ladder safety matters’ is a national education campaign that encourages older Australian men to stop and think before using a ladder.
 It’s often the split-second decision or risky shortcut that results in a fall.

-Watch this clip or visit our Youtube channel to hear personal accounts of how ladder falls changed lives, as well as safety tips from Dr Owen Roodenburg, Head of the Trauma Intensive Care Unit at The Alfred Hospital.
+Watch the below video or visit our YouTube channel to hear personal accounts of how ladder falls have changed lives, as well as safety tips from Dr Owen Roodenburg, Head of the Trauma Intensive Care Unit at The Alfred Hospital.

 Stay safe when using a ladder by following these steps.

-Only buy a ladder if it meets the Australian Standard (AS/NZS 1892).
+If you need a ladder, only buy one that meets the Australian Standard (AS/NZS 1892).
 The ladder should be labelled, but ask the retailer if you’re not sure.

 • is the right height for the job